MicrosoftDocs/win32/desktop-src/WinHttp/using-winhttp-tools.md

 ---
-Description: For the commands you can use in Windows Vista and later to configure proxy and tracing settings for Windows HTTP , see Netsh Commands for Windows Hypertext Transfer Protocol (WINHTTP). ms.assetid: 81f6b25e-ea14-4dbd-a715-926db7cf90e7
+description: For the commands you can use in Windows Vista and later to configure proxy and tracing settings for Windows HTTP , see Netsh Commands for Windows Hypertext Transfer Protocol (WINHTTP). ms.assetid: 81f6b25e-ea14-4dbd-a715-926db7cf90e7
 title: Using WinHTTP Tools
 ms.topic: article